Jake T Austin Finally Reveals The Real Reason He Left ‘The Fosters’

 — paolaღ (@paolaxbieber) January 8, 2017

 When Jake T Austin actually left The Fosters, he said “I’m honored to have been a part of such a groundbreaking series, but I personally want to let you know that my time on the show has come to an end.
 Thank you for letting me be a part of your family, it’s been a pleasure. -JTA.”
 Since his time on the show, Jake T Austin has done Dancing With the Stars and filmed a movie called The Valley that will be out later this year.
-It has give him time to focus on other projects, which it sounds like is what he wanted to do.
+It has given him time to focus on other projects, which it sounds like is what he wanted to do.

 .@JakeTAustin Asked Fans If There Should Be A #WizardsOfWaverlyPlace Reunion, And The Response Was Definitive: https://t.co/82ljwqXhXU pic.twitter.com/Ua7epAWVN3